At a glance: AppsFlyer attribution link structure and parameters explained.

 Among all available attribution link parameters, PID is mandatory.
 The PID is the unique identifier of the media source allocated by AppsFlyer.

 Each integrated partner has their own unique PID value.
 The PID ends with the _int suffix.
-When using custom attribution links you can set the PID to any value you prefer, as long as it's not reserved by an integrated partner.
-To avoid a conflict, don't use the _int suffix.
+When using OneLink links you can set the PID to any value you prefer, as long as it's not reserved by an integrated partner.
+To avoid a conflict, don't use the _int suffix for custom media sources.

-Examples of important integrated publisher IDs: organic, googleadwords_int (Google AdWords), Facebook ads, Twitter.
+Examples of important integrated reserved publisher IDs: organic, googleadwords_int (Google AdWords), facebook_int (Meta ads), and twitter_int (X Ads).
 You can use any name for non-integrated sources like email, SMS, or mail pigeons.

 - Always include PID in your attribution links.
 Without the PID on the attribution link, the user is automatically attributed to a "None" media source and the original installation source is gone.